icsa-hua/carla/README.md

 This feature is still in progress so sometimes it is better to manually input the locations you desire.
 You can view the appropriate waypoints with the view_all_waypoints.py example in carla/PythonAPI/examples .

+### CARLA IS INSTALLED
+If CARLA is already installed in your system then you can just download the dummy_application folder located in /carla/PythonAPI/carla/agents/navigation
+No additional packages are needed, except the json package which sometimes is not included.
+You can simply execute the program with the previous commands.

 CARLA Simulator
 ===============